jeremysrand/Apple2GSBuildPipeline/README.md

    1. Start Xcode and create a new project by using File->New->Project...
    2. In the dialog, you will see a "Cross-platform" tab at the top.
 Select that and you will see a section for Apple //gs projects.
 Select the project type you want to create and click "Next".
    3. A dialog box with a few text fields will appear.
 In product name, put in the name of the Apple //gs executable you want to build.
 Organization Name and Organization Identifier can be anything you want it to be.
 Leave Build Tool set to "/usr/bin/make".
 Click "Next".
    4. Xcode now prompts you where you want to save your project.
 The name of the project will be the product name you already gave.
 Pick a good directory for your project.
-Your Documents foler is a reasonable option.
+Your Documents folder is a reasonable option.
 Click "Create".
    5. Your project is now ready for you.
 If you select Product->Build, it will build.
 To see the resulting executable, right click on the Makefile file in the left pane and select "Show in Finder".
 You should see the executable in the Finder window that just opened.
    6. At this point, you can start Sweet16 or some other Apple //gs emulator.
 With Sweet16, you can drag the executable into the //gs Finder and the emulator should copy it for you.
 Once copied, you should be able to launch it (depending on the target type, double click may or may not launch it).
    7. Review the Makefile and set any options you want.
 The file has lots of comments to help you understand the configuration options.